Recent business sales completed

-Restaurant to a large food business
+Restaurant sale to a large food business

 A well known restaurant with a celebrity chef and published cookery books to a large food business.
 We used our intellectual property expertise to carve out the celebrity chef’s intellectual property rights to ensure that the rights were retained for the chef’s exploitation outside the business.

-Professional services to French purchaser
+Professional services business sale to French purchaser

-Computer software business to firm of accountants
+Computer software business sold to firm of accountants

 We completed the computer software business sale to a firm of accountants.
 Our corporate solicitors responded to the buyer’s due diligence enquiries on the computer software company’s information technology systems.
 This allowed the management team to utilise their time getting the sale across the line.